mnentwig/forthytwo/fractalsProject/README.md

 Each "julia" engine performs three parallel multiplications (xx, yy, xy), using 90 multipliers in total, with one operation per cycle each under full load.

 Since buffer space downstream is fairly limited - much less than a full frame - the calculation engines **180** must be prevented from running too far ahead of the electron beam position.
 Therefore, a flow control mechanism **190** is built into the calculation engines.
-It checks each entry's pixel number against the electron beam and prevents it from leaving the calculation engine **180**.
+It checks each entry's pixel number against the electron beam and prevents it from leaving calculation engine **180**.
 If denied exit, the value will continue dummy iterations through the calculation engine.
 The clock domain crossing **110** delays the pixel position by a few clock cycles relative to the actual image generation, therefore flow control will always (conservatively) lag behind a few pixels.

 Similar to the circular distribution queue **160**, results are collected into circular collection queue **190**.
 If a slot **200** is empty, it will accept a result from calculation engine **180**, otherwise the calculation engine will continue dummy iterations on the result.